Forensic accounting is the perfect career for those with a keen investigative eye and a passion for working with numbers

 In a law firm, forensic accountants perform many of these same duties, and additionally may serve as a consultant to oversee in-house financial issues.

 Entry-level positions are typically found with corporations or accounting firms.
-These jobs will focus on financial analysis and risk management rather than investigation.
+These jobs focus on financial analysis and risk management rather than investigation.

 Risk analyst: $64,180